 Based on the life of Newark undercover detective David Toma, this police drama debuted to poor ratings and so-so reviews in September 1973.
-Moved to a new day and time in January 1974, the ratings improved, but star Tony Musante shockingly quit the series after one season (just as he had promised he would).
-When its 1974-1975 schedule fell apart, ABC decided to revive the show with Robert Blake in the title role.
-Things didn’t quite work out that way, however.
+Moved to a new day and time in January 1974, the ratings improved but then star Tony Musante shockingly quit the series after one season–just as he had promised he would.
+When its 1974-1975 schedule fell apart, ABC decided to revive the show with Robert Blake in the title role but instead wound up creating an entirely new show.

-Tony Musante was eventually given the lead role, but Mr. Toma served as technical adviser and appeared in a minor role in the ABC Movie of the Week installment, aptly titled Toma.
-The plot of the telefilm was based on the largest bust Mr. Toma was ever involved with: an illicit gambling operation that handled $20 million a year .
-Produced by Roy Huggins and Jo Swerling, Jr. and directed by Richard T. Heffron (with music by Pete Rugola), the telefilm was written by Edward Hume.
+Tony Musante was eventually given the lead role but Mr. Toma served as technical adviser and appeared in a minor role in the telefilm, which was titled quite simply Toma.
+The plot of was based on the largest bust the Mr. Toma had been involved with: an illicit gambling operation that handled $20 million a year .
+The telefilm was produced by Roy Huggins and Jo Swerling, Jr. and directed by Richard T. Heffron.
+The script was written by Edward Hume and music was provided by Pete Rugola.

 Hume spent a week in Newark with Mr. Toma to learn about his job and background.
 He got more than he bargained for: